INDIGENOUS MARATHON PROJECT

 Education is a compulsory part of the IMP program and all squad members are required to complete:

-- a Certificate IV in Sport and Recreation
+- a Certificate IV in Indigenous Leadership and Health Promotion

 - a Level 1 Recreational Running Coach Accreditation through Athletics Australia

 - CPR and First Aid qualifications